 - Many dog owners swear by using salt on fleas.
 If you live near the ocean, take your dog swimming at a dog friendly beach!
 The salt from the water can dehydrate and kill fleas.
 The flea’s entire life cycle can last several months, so you may need to repeat regularly to make sure the flea infestation is completely gone.
 Please remember that exposing your dog to salt water too often may dry out your dog’s skin and hair.

-Alternative Natural Ways to Control Fleas in Your Home and Yard
+How to Get Rid of Fleas Naturally, Alternative Natural Ways to Control Fleas in Your Home and Yard

 When dealing with natural flea control don’t forget to treat your home and yard.
 This can become an unwanted cycle of re-infestation if you remove fleas from your pets and not take the necessary basic steps with your home and garden.
 Here are a few natural ways to get rid of fleas and ticks.